 However, for a short-term emergency fund, most experts recommend having a solid $1,000 in a high-yield savings account.
 This is typically enough to cover most surprise expenses, like a trip to the mechanic or a broken appliance.
 Plus, saving $1,000 is a much more attainable goal to start with.

-Once you have this amount set aside, you can then continue your savings habits and move on to loftier goals of a large rainy day fund or even aggressively paying off existing debt.
+With this amount saved, you can then move on to loftier goals such as a large rainy day fund or even aggressively paying off existing debt.
 So, exactly how can you set aside a quick grand in just 90 days?
 Let’s find out.

 Step 1: Eliminate the Non-Necessities

-Everyone has their own guilty pleasures, but when you’re on the brink of charging your groceries or missing a bill payment, it’s time to start looking at how you truly spend your money.
+Everyone has their own guilty pleasures.
+However, if you’re on the verge of charging groceries or missing a bill payment, you need to start looking at how your money is being spent.
 Start by reflecting on what you spend your money on and ask yourself if it is truly a necessity.
 Now is the time to be honest with yourself.

 Create new routines by getting up five minutes earlier and make your coffee at home.
 Pack a snack to eat while driving if you have a long commute on the way home in the evening.
 If you cut out spending $8 each workday for three months, you’ll put away an extra $480 towards savings.